Jonathan-Roddy/MyMoon/README.md

 + Added the calender login to the Moon Phase fragment
 + Percentage are now reflecting the days chosen on the calendar by the user
 + Changed the default theme to DayNight(Dark Themed)
++ Moon Phases now shows the type of moon on any given date
++ Moon Phases now shows how illumination it will be at night
 ```